robtweed/ewdGateway/README.md

       <ewd:config isFirstPage="true" websockets="true" cachePage="false">

-You can then:
+You can then use the socket connection that will be established between the user's browser and the Node.js process to:

 - send messages from a browser to Node.js
 - send messages from a browser to GT.M or Cach&#233; (via Node.js)
 - return response messages from GT.M or Cach&#233; back to the browser (via Node.js)
 - send unsolicited messages from GT.M or Cach&#233; to any or all browsers (via Node.js)
-- return JSON to the browser via web-sockets messages
+- return JSON to the browser
-- request EWD fragments via web-sockets (ie instead of the usual Ajax techniques)
+- request EWD fragments (ie instead of the usual XHR-based Ajax techniques)

 Messages are protected by EWD's built-in tokens, and can therefore be used to trigger methods in GT.M or Cach&#233;
  against the user's EWD Session.